FaresMehanna/Monitor-And-Control-Server-Room/readme.md

-# Monitor And Control Server Room
+# Server room monitor and control.

-I own and operate a small scale mining farm / server room since the December 2017.
+I own and operate a small scale mining farm / server room since December 2017.
 Operating the room manually is a pain, so generally the objective of the project is to monitor and control the room and all the servers from website or mobile application.

 ##### the detailed objectives: